alecramsay/ushouse/docs/process.md

 This describes the process of manual workflow of extracting, imputing, and analyzing the election results at a high level.

-## Step 1 - Download reports
+## Step 1 - Get raw election results

-For each election 2000–2020, I downloaded two PDF reports from the Clerk of the House website:
+For each election, I download two PDF reports from the Clerk of the House website:

 * "Statistics of the Presidential and Congressional Election" and
 * "Official List of Members of the House of Representatives of the United States"